 $ refactrctl run <resource> [options...] <id>

-argument may be provided directly as a command argument, or as STDIN, e.g. (assuming bash):
+The <id> argument may be provided as a command argument or through STDIN, for example:

 $ echo <id> | refactrl run <resource> [options...]